ktzar/twitter_client/README.md

 - I've used [Slim PHP Framework](http://www.slimframework.com/) since it's a good one to keep things simple, but organised, and make it easier to focus on the code I've actually written.
 - The API KEY and SECRET are dynamically loaded from `.env` .
 As I've pushed this to a public repo I've removed the keys I was using during development.

+# Future improvements
+- Cache the bearer token
+- Make it look nicer in larger viewports (grid?)